Check out the most-read and most-shared posts.

 Learn why some clothes are not meant to be put in the dryer.

 We all have a least one article of clothing with a care label that says "Hang to Dry."
-Most of us have probably thought at one time or another, Do I really have to?, and weighed the risk of throwing that piece in the dryer along with the rest of the laundry.
+Most of us have probably thought at one time or another, do I really have to?
+And weighed the risk of throwing that piece in the dryer along with the rest of the laundry.

 Well, for all you who want to avoid turning your favorite pieces into doll clothes, here is a guide on why you should hang dry certain garments and how to do it properly so your clothes continue to last and look great.